-On February 12, 2015, Bombardier announced that Mr. Laurent Beaudoin was retiring as Chairman of the Board of Directors and remains on the Board with the honorary title of Chairman Emeritus, and that Mr. Pierre Beaudoin was appointed Executive Chairman, while Mr. Alain Bellemare became President and Chief Executive Officer and member of the Board of Directors.
-The Corporation also announced a financing plan to access capital markets for approximately \$600 million in new equity, depending on market conditions, and to access capital markets for up to \$1.5 billion in new debt capital, depending on market conditions.
+On February 12, 2015, Bombardier announced that Mr. Laurent Beaudoin was retiring as Chairman of the Board of Directors and would remain on the Board with the honorary title of Chairman Emeritus, and that Mr. Pierre Beaudoin was appointed Executive Chairman, while Mr. Alain Bellemare became President and Chief Executive Officer and member of the Board of Directors.
+Pierre Beaudoin stepped down from his position as Executive Chairman of the Board of Directors effective June 30, 2017, and continues to serve as Chairman of the Board of Directors.

+The Corporation also announced on February 12, 2015 a financing plan to access capital markets.
 To complement this financing plan, the Corporation announced its intention to explore other initiatives such as certain business activities' potential participation in industry consolidation in order to reduce debt.
 The Corporation also announced the suspension of the declaration of dividends on the Corporation's Class A shares and Class B subordinate voting shares.

-As part of its financing plan, on February 27, 2015, Bombardier announced that it closed a public offering of subscription receipts for aggregate gross proceeds of approximately Cdn \$1.1 billion.
-The proceeds of this offering were released to the Corporation on March 27, 2015 upon the satisfaction of the escrow release condition, being the approval by shareholders of the amendment to the articles of Bombardier to increase the numbers of Class A shares and Class B subordinate voting shares which Bombardier is authorized to issue from 1,892,000,000 to 2,742,000,000.
-In addition, on March 13, 2015, Bombardier announced that it closed its issuance of \$2.25 billion of new Senior Notes, comprised of \$750 million of 5.5% Senior Notes due September 15, 2018 and \$1.5 billion of 7.5% Senior Notes due March 15, 2025, sold in each case at par.
-Upon satisfaction of the escrow release condition mentioned above on March 27, 2015, the proceeds from the issuance of new Senior Notes were released to the Corporation.
-The Corporation also announced that Mr. Steven Ridolfi, Senior Vice President, left the Corporation and retired.
+On February 27, 2015, as part of its previously-announced financing plan, Bombardier closed a public offering of subscription receipts for aggregate gross proceeds of approximately Cdn \$1.1 billion.
+The proceeds of this offering were released to the Corporation on March 27, 2015 upon the satisfaction of the escrow release condition, namely the approval by shareholders of the amendment to the articles of Bombardier to increase the numbers of Class A shares and Class B subordinate voting shares which Bombardier is authorized to issue from 1,892,000,000 to 2,742,000,000.
+In addition, on March 13, 2015, Bombardier announced that it closed an issuance of \$2.25 billion of new Senior Notes, comprised of \$750 million of 5.5% Senior Notes due September 15, 2018 and \$1.5 billion of 7.5% Senior Notes due March 15, 2025, sold in each case at par.
+The Corporation also announced the retirement of Mr. Steven Ridolfi, Senior Vice President.

-On February 27, 2015, Commercial Aircraft confirmed that the CS300 aircraft's first flight took place.
+In addition, on February 27, 2015, Commercial Aircraft confirmed that the CS300 aircraft's first flight successfully took place.